 3-Ingredient Beer Battered Onion Rings

-You can make our 3-ingredient beer battered onion rings in about 10 minutes for a quick and easy game day snack!
+You can make our 3-ingredient beer battered onion rings in 10 minutes for a quick and easy game day snack!
+Or serve them alongside our stuffed cheese burger or Vermont burger for the perfect burger night!

 Picture this: it’s 8pm, you just turned on the football game, and your stomach starts rumbling.
 If you’re anything like us, you’re probably craving something crispy and fried to pair with the beer you’ve already opened.
 So what do you do?
 You make these 10-minute, 3-ingredient beer battered onion rings and happily snack on them all night long.